 The Master List of the Collaborative Economy: Rent and Trade Everything

-My next Open Research report (see my body of research) will be on the Rise of the Collaboration Economy.
+My next Open Research report (see my body of research) will be about the Rise of the Collaborative Economy.
 If you’d like to be interviewed for this upcoming report, please fill out this submission form.
-In my career as an analyst, I often list out all the players in a category, announce a formal research effort, then publish a series of analysis, as part of my continuing methodology.
-I’ll also be presenting my findings as a speaker at LeWeb, whose theme “Digital Hippies” is directly related to this trend.
+In my career as an analyst, I often list all the players in a category, announce a formal research effort, then publish a series of analyses, as part of my continuing methodology.
+In this case I will also be presenting my findings as a speaker at LeWeb, whose theme, “Digital Hippies” is directly related to this trend.
 Thanks to friend Loic Lemeur for triggering this idea.

 [Collaborative Economy Defined: A digital system that manages the coordination of buyers and sellers who offer or exchange used products and remnant services]